- The objects of the Society shall be to provide recreation and social activities for its members.

 4. Coaching/Instruction by anyone other than a qualified registered coach nominated by the club is forbidden.

-- Brown Trout – Season’s limit of 12 with only a single fish killed per day.
-This is to maintain and manage fish stocks on our beats.
-This ruling will be reviewed each AGM.
+- Brown Trout – Season’s limit of five (5) fish per year per member, with only a single (1) fish killed per day; this is to maintain and manage fish stocks on our beats.
+This ruling is to be reviewed at each AGM.

 - Salmon – As per NRW byelaws.
 Fly fishing only for salmon from 1st September on the River Wye.